cfpb/design-system/docs/components/lists.md

           </ol>
           <p>Paragraph example for visual reference</p>
         variation_description: >
           When the order of information presented is important, use a numbered list.
 This could include chronological items, things presented in the order or importance, or a finite list of a counted number of items.
         variation_name: Numbered list
+        variation_specs: >-
+          DEFAULT

+          * Avenir Next Regular, 16px

+          * Margin bottom (list item): 8px

+          * Margin top (list): 10px

+          * Margin bottom (list): 15px

+          * Numbers are right aligned to their associated period; all single-digit numbers fit inside the left margin

+          NESTED

+          * Nested items have bullets — solid squares — that are flush left with the preceding line of text.
+(Note that the code sample shows letters and not bullets!)
       - variation_code_snippet: |-
           <ul class="m-list m-list__horizontal">
               <li class="m-list_item">List item 1</li>